All the questions you've ever had on this deadly form of pollution, answered by scientists from all over the world.

 Some of the things individuals can do to reduce their personal contribution to air pollution are:

-• If you’re considering buying a car, look at its fuel economy, nitrogen dioxide emissions, and check the real-world emissions.
-Buying a hybrid or electric vehicle or smaller engine capacity vehicles will also help to cut down your contributions to emissions
+- if you’re considering buying a car, look at its fuel economy , nitrogen dioxide emissions and check the real world emissions for that car.
+Buying a hybrid or electric vehicle or smaller engine capacity vehicles will also help to cut down your contribution to emissions;

-• If you have a car, ensure it is serviced regularly to minimize its contribution to air pollution
+- if you have a car, ensure it is serviced regularly to minimise its contribution to air pollution;

 19. HOW ARE AIR POLLUTION AND CLIMATE CHANGE CONNECTED?